commercetools/ui-kit/philosophy/FORMS.md

 </GetProduct>
 ```

 As we've set the `name` attribute on the `input`, we can directly use `formik.handleChange` and `formik.handleBlur`.
 The `input` component will call these functions with an event, from `onChange` and `onBlur` respectively.
 That event will contain the input's name as `event.target.name`.
 Formik uses that information to change `formik.values.name` to the new value.
-It is therefore convenient when our input components call the change handlers with an event, and when that event containst the target.
+It is therefore convenient when our input components call the change handlers with an event, and when that event contains the target.

 Formik keeps track of the form values.
 It initializes the form values based on its `initialValues` property.